OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Discussion

 \subsection{Application of building image dataset}

 Despite the centrality of objective building attributes in urban analytics, their scarcity still persists across cities~\citep{biljecki2023quality}.
-Our open framework OpenFACADES, addresses this gap by utilizing SVI --- an urban sensing modality that captures pedestrian-scale visual information --- together with building data to develop an open-sourced MLLM framework for unified attribute extraction and semantic description.
+Our open-source framework OpenFACADES addresses this gap by combining SVI, which captures pedestrian-scale visuals, with building data to train an MLLM for unified attribute extraction and semantic description.
 The methodology begins by integrating crowdsourced SVI metadata with geometrical building data using isovist analysis to identify relevant images.
 Buildings are then detected based on their angles of view within image space, followed by an automated process of reprojecting and filtering them into individual building images.
-Lastly, a subset of this dataset is used to construct an image-text dataset designed for three tasks for VLM fine-tuning: single-word Q\&A, multi-attribute Q\&A, and captioning.
+Lastly, a subset of this dataset is used to construct an image-text dataset designed for three tasks for VLM fine-tuning: single-attribute Q\&A, multi-attribute Q\&A, and captioning.
 Our experiments indicate that the fine-tuned VLM demonstrates strong performance in multi-attribute prediction, surpassing CV models and outperforming zero-shot ChatGPT-4o baselines.
 Deploying the VLM at scale, we annotate and release data of half a million buildings with both objective attributes and textual descriptions, derived from 1.2 million images across seven global cities, contributing to a scalable and automated approach for building property enrichment.